abhifetch/vectaraUAgentsRAG/README.md

 This RAG is created using vectara API and wrapped using fetchs' uAgents.
 It is deployed Agentverse.
 This answers all your queries related to fetch uagents.

 # Creating Account on Vectara and creating corpus
-  - Create an account on (Vectara)[https://vectara.com/].
+  - Create an account on [Vectara](https://console.vectara.com/signup/?utm_source=hackathon&utm_medium=guide&utm_term=DevRel&utm_content=hacker-guide&utm_campaign=hackathon-guide-DevRel-hacker-guide).
-  - Goto the (Console)[https://console.vectara.com/console/corpora] and create new corpus for yourself using (https://github.com/user-attachments/assets/4c4317c6-e324-4389-8b96-8dc984dc2f86) button.
+  - Goto the [Console](https://console.vectara.com/console/corpora) and create a new corpus for yourself using the [Create Corpus](https://github.com/user-attachments/assets/4c4317c6-e324-4389-8b96-8dc984dc2f86) button.
   - Decide the type of application later and give `name` and `key` for your corupus here.
 In our case it is `fetchai-docs-explorer`.
 The corpus key will be used to make API calls to the corpus.
   - Get the `API_KEY` from [Authorisation](https://console.vectara.com/console/apiAccess/personalApiKey) in menu.